5 steps to pricing for profit in your trade business

 Here are some steps to help you navigate your way around setting your pricing:

-This is a necessary piece of your pricing puzzle and you should look at it every year, or quarterly, or even monthly.
-No matter what phase of business you are in, you need to know exactly the amount you plan to (and can realistically) do in sales.
+This is a necessary piece of your pricing puzzle.
+You should look at it every year, or quarterly, or even monthly.
+No matter what phase of business you’re in, you need to know exactly the amount you plan to (and can realistically) do in sales.

 Example: “I want to sell $10,000 a month in residential work.”